-FDIs in which the Sub-Fund may invest in or use for investment purposes include swaps (including total return swaps), options, forwards, futures, futures contracts on financial instruments and options on such contracts and warrants on any type of financial instrument (including investment certificates), security, basket of securities, currency or index.
+Financial derivative instruments in which the Sub-Fund may invest in or use for investment purposes include but are not limited to swaps (including total return swaps and credit default swaps), options, forwards, futures, futures contracts on financial instruments and options on such contracts and warrants on any type of financial instrument (including investment certificates), security, basket of securities currency or index.
+The Sub-Fund may also invest in or use for investment purposes inflation-indexed bonds, event-linked bonds and freely transferable structured notes (such structured notes will not be leveraged and will meet with the Central Bank's conditions and criteria for investment in such notes).